K-LITE: Learning Transferable Visual Models with External Knowledge: Knowledge-Augmented Visual Models

 \subsection{External Knowledge}

-\paragraph{Query Construction.} For a text sequence associated with an image, different tokens may play different roles in contributing to describing the main semantics of the image.
+\textbf{Query Construction.} For a text sequence associated with an image, different tokens may play different roles in contributing to describing the main semantics of the image.
 Humans leverage this prior inherently in parsing the sentences to understand the image.
 Further, it is infeasible to employ the entire sequence as a query, as this may lead to the lack of coverage in the knowledge bases.
 Instead, we propose to construct a query $\qv \in \mathcal{Q}$ as a compact form of original language description $\tv$, represented with the words that convey the main concepts of the image.

 Specifically, we consider a divide-and-conquer approach.
-For short text sequences such as category names in image-tag/label datasets (\eg ImageNet~\cite{deng2009imagenet}), we directly use the category name as the query, as it usually concisely summarizes the image content.
-For example, ``\texttt{tench, electric ray, stingray}''.
-For long text sequences such as captions (\eg YFCC~\cite{thomee2016yfcc100m}), we first parse the sentence to extract the noun-phrases, among which the most rare noun-phrase over a corpus is used as query for this sentence.
-The intuition is to convert the rare concepts into explanations represented in common words using external knowledge.
-A noun phrase is typically a chunk of the sentence that has a noun as its head.
-It could also include other kinds of words, such as adjectives, ordinals, determiners.
-Noun phrases are useful for explaining the context of the sentence, inferring what is being talked about in the sentence, and thus the image.
-For example, in ``\texttt{professional boxer is introduced to the crowd}'', the noun-phrases are ``\texttt{boxer}''/``\texttt{professional boxer}'', and ``\texttt{the crowd}''.
+For short text sequences $\tv$ such as category names in image-tag/label datasets (\eg ImageNet~\cite{deng2009imagenet}), we directly use the category name as the query.
+For long text sequences $\tv$ such as captions (\eg YFCC~\cite{thomee2016yfcc100m}), we first parse the sentence to extract the noun-phrases, among which the most rare noun-phrase over the corpus is used as a query for this sentence.
+The intuition is to convert the rare concepts into ``explanations'' represented in common words using external knowledge.
+Noun phrases are useful for summarizing the sentence and thus inferring what is being talked about in the image.
+For example, in ``\texttt{professional boxer is introduced to the crowd}'', the noun-phrases are ``\texttt{boxer}'', ``\texttt{professional boxer}'', and ``\texttt{the crowd}''.
 We summarize the query construction process $g_{query}$ below for clarity: